Migelo/pygad/README.md

 $ cd pygad
 $ sudo pip install .
 ```
-I would actually recommend `sudo pip install -e .` (see the [wiki entry][WikiInstallation] for more).
+I would actually recommend `pip install -e .` (see the [wiki entry][WikiInstallation] for more).
 This way of installing only links the pygad folder to your site-packages.
 This means any changes to the code will be immediately reflected, no need for reinstallation to apply the new changes.

 For full functionality, pygad will automatically download the tables for [Bruzual & Charlot (2003)][BC03] SSP model and ionisation Cloudy tables (here for [Haardt & Madau, 2001][HM01]) as well as some test snapshots and cooling function tables.
 The downloaded files are put in the